logic-star-ai/baxbench/README.md

 </div>

-## [13.09.2025] Major update merged
+## [13.09.2025] Release v1.0.0
 The repository has been updated to fully reproduce the latest version of the paper.
-Major changes include fixing certain scenario bugs and migrating the environments to Debian Bullseye.
 If you are using BaxBench for your work, please consider rebasing to this latest version.
+The changes involve minor fixes in scenario tests and exploits, and migrating the environments to Debian Bullseye.
+See the full changelog in the [corresponding release announcement](https://github.com/logic-star-ai/baxbench/releases/tag/v1.0.0)

 ## 👋 Overview